andycroll/andycroll.com/_posts/2023/2023-05-29-really-really-really-do-not-interpolate-strings-into-active-record-methods.md

 ## Why not?

-These are contrived examples.
-And yet real weaknesses.
+These are contrived examples, yet demonstrate real weaknesses.

 If you’re unable to use the hash-style for the specific query you require and you really, really, _really,_ know what you’re doing, then use the string-based arguments.
 But be careful.